awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 > we can perform without thinking of them.”
 ~ Alfred North Whitehead

-https://open.spotify.com/episode/0Va0tXyRPwicecz1aMg3vT?si=OzdePXHgQKeoCZ-n2WQbhQ&t=3062&pi=EnDrvCwGQiGjd this is by far the best argument against this vibe coding crap culture going on.
+This is by far the best argument against this vibe coding crap culture going on.
 Opinions my own, but it annoys me how companies who vibe feature build are legitimately destabilizing their products.

 ```